symfony/symfony-docs/components/messenger.rst

 Bus
 ---

 The bus is used to dispatch messages.
-MessageBus' behaviour is in its ordered middleware stack.
+The behaviour of the bus is in its ordered middleware stack.
+The component comes with a set of middlewares that you can use.

 When using the message bus with Symfony's FrameworkBundle, the following middlewares are configured for you:

 #. :code:`LoggingMiddleware` (logs the processing of your messages)
 #. :code:`SendMessageMiddleware` (enables asynchronous processing)